antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/03-User-and-Group-Preparation/User-and-Group-Preparation.md

 - Completed Chapter 02 – Intune Administration Center Overview.
 - Access to the Microsoft Intune Admin Center.
 - A Global Administrator account.
-- The Microsoft Intune Plan 1 Trial activated.
+- The Microsoft Intune Plan 1 Trial was activated.

 ---